Frequently Asked Questions: Pronouns Edition

 I find several polite activities difficult, confusing, or annoying as well, so I can sympathize.
 But using anything other than ‘they’ to refer to me is going to make me uncomfortable.

 If you really want to, you can try to avoid using personal pronouns to refer to me, but that can get awkward fast.
-As a last resort, if you absolutely have to, you can use he/him, I guess, but I would rather you didn’t.

 Please, whether you understand my gender or not, do not refer to me using she/her.